Working in the UK

-A: The International Advice Team in the Student Centre can advise on your rights to work in the UK and your immigration options in relation to working after you complete your course.
+A: The International Advice Team can advise on your rights to work in the UK and your immigration options in relation to working after you complete your course.
 The Careers Service and Student Development Office can help with job applications, preparing for interviews, job searching, careers advice and CV preparation.

 Visa opportunities after your studies

 Information about the UK government’s two to three year graduate work visa for international students with a Student or Tier 4 visa where they can stay in the UK after their successfully complete their programme to work.